CoSounders/reapack/readme.md

 # Cosounders and Demute Reapack collection

-This repository houses all scripts for Cosounders and Demute.
+This repository houses all scripts for Cosounders.

 ## Installation